IT22275042/IT22275042/README.md

-- 👋 Hi, I’m @IT22275042
+👋 Hi, I’m Vikneswaran Sathushan
-- 👀 I’m interested in Python
+👀 I’m interested in Python
-- 🌱 I’m currently learning java
+🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on AI Projects
+💞️ I’m looking to collaborate on AI Projects
-- 📫 How to reach me
+📫 How to reach me:
-- 😄 Pronouns: him
+😄 Pronouns: him
-- ⚡ Fun fact:
+⚡ Fun fact: I love exploring new technologies and creating innovative solutions for everyday problems!

 <!---
 IT22275042/IT22275042 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.